uranometrical/notes/documentation/lunar-client-launcher.md

 - Get the Lunar Client launcher here: https://www.lunarclient.com/download

 ## Introduction
-Lunar Client's launcher is an Electron-based application used to launch Lunar Client.

-It has numerous functions, mainly asset downloading and handling certain Lunar tasks, as well as managing hardware IDs and the like.
+The *Lunar Client launcher* (from here on out, "LCL"), is an Electron-based TypeScript program developed under the React framework, transpiled to raw JavaScript.

+LCL serves several major functions:
+* Downloading assets for Lunar to use.
+* Verifying the integrity of asset files.
+* Updating and maintaining the JVM Lunar uses as well as Lunar itself.
+* Blocking access to the client in case of something such as a HWID ban.

 ## Documentation
-The launcher is heavily obfuscated; however, the obfuscation appears to not change (at least not heavily) between versions.
+LCL's source code is difficulty to navigate due to two reasons: firstly, it is heavily obfuscated, secondly, it is transpiled from TSX, a combination of TypeScript and JSX, which both already compile into harder-to-read JavaScript that is not intended to actually be observed by developers.

-All code is stored in `/resources/app.asar`, which can be unpacked using a multitude of different tools that have been developed overtime.
+Assuming you are in the root directory of the launcher, all code is stored in `/resources/app.asar`, which can be unpacked using a multitude of different tools that have been developed overtime.

-The launcher was develped in TypeScript and transpiled to JavaScript, which we can tell thanks to the `.map` files supplied.

-All the JavaScript is compiled to two files, which can make the code difficult to decipher.
+Documented below are the various packaged files and their functions, as long as notable contents within.
+This documentation includes API requests and functionality of certain core methods.

 ### `main.js`
-`main.js` contains minimal JavaScript, essentially an `index.js` that handles the launching and some patth organization.
+`main.js` contains minimal code, essentially an `index.js`-esque file that handles the launching and some path organization.

-It handles setting up the menu pages as well as constructing the window and initializing Electron settings.

-The auto-updater is also handled here.
+It handles setting up the menu pages as well as constructing the window and instantiating Electron.
+The auto-updater is handled here as well.

 #### Auto-Updater
-Lunar's auto-updater uses the `electron-builder` [`autoUpdater`](https://www.electron.build/auto-update.html).
+LCL's auto-updater uses the `electron-builder` [`autoUpdater`](https://www.electron.build/auto-update.html).
+It is important to note that the LCL auto-updater is for the launcher itself.
+The launcher internally handles updating Lunar Client elsewhere.

-* Feed URL: `Deprecated.
-Do not use it.`
+~~* Feed URL: `Deprecated.
+Do not use it.`~~ Documentation of this is questionable.
+The `electron-builder` library deprecates this away.
-* Request Headers:
+~~* Request Headers:~~ See above.
-  * `User-Agent`: `Lunar Client Launcher v{Launcher App Version}`
+  ~~* `User-Agent`: `Lunar Client Launcher v{Launcher App Version}`~~

-`app-update.yml`:
+Contents of `app-update.yml`, which are used by `electron-builder`:
 ```yml
 provider: generic
 url: https://launcherupdates.lunarclientcdn.com